XiaoUniverse/Machine-Learning/README.md

 ```

 ### Installing dspy
+To support multiple image inputs, our dspy library has been modified in the original version.
 ```bash
 cd dspy
 pip install .[dev]
 ```

-### Deploy a large model if using a local large model
+### if using a local large model
 ```bash
 ###安装sglang
 pip install --upgrade pip